rpuntaie/dotfiles/readme.rst

 to keep the ``dotfiles`` repo clean from files filling up the ``.local`` FHS, a nuisance when grep'ing.

-I install these my ``dotfiles`` on a set-up machine via:
+I install these my ``dotfiles`` on a machine already set-up, via:

 .. code:: sh

    curl -Ls https://git.io/fjVcp | bash

-or, if cloned already:
+or, if cloned already, via:

 .. code:: sh